paxdotdev/pax/lab-journal-zb.md

-5. When computing properties recursively: when we hit a component, (1) compute properties for its slot_children template, then (2) recurse and start dealing with _its_ component template frame (with a freshly scoped runtime stack)
+5. When computing properties recursively: when we hit a component, (1) compute properties for its slot_children template, then (2) recurse and start dealing with _its_ component template frame (with a freshly scoped runtime stack) The above order is important because the slot children, which might require expansion via `for`, must be computed before they are prospectively used inside the second component in (2)
 6. make sure z-indexing remains pre-order

+#### Second pass, TODOs:

+[ ] Refactor Instance vs ExpandedNodes
+    [x] Rename dyn RenderNode => dyn InstanceNode
+    [x] Move properties to ExpandedNodes
+        [x] Also move `CommonProperties` into `ExpandedNode`
+    [ ] Refactor properties lookup: requires ID chain [ ] Same with `get_common_properties`
+        [ ] (?)
+Move `get_properties` and `get_common_properties` to be methods on `ExpandedNode`
+    [ ] Upsert `ExpandedNode` during `compute_properties_recursive`, along with computed properties "stamp".
+        [ ] Refactor `handle_compute_properties` to return a `Rc<RefCell<PropertiesCoproduct>>`.
+This is elegantly compatible with upserting (return clone of existing or return new)
+        [ ] Continue to store `ExpandedNode`s in registry; rename to `NodeRegistry`; decide whether also to populate pointers to `InstanceNode`s
+    [ ] Refactor everywhere we call `get_properties` — pass an ID chain, possibly move to InstanceRegistry instead of component (otherwise, track ExpandedNode pointers inside instance nodes.)
+    [ ] Manage wrapping/unwrapping polymorphic properties (PropertiesCoproduct) via `get_properties` and individual `dyn InstanceNode`s
+[ ] Handled prototypical / instantiation properties
+    [ ] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode`
+    [ ] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods?
+    [ ] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each [ ] Stitch together `ExpandedNode` tree — including relevant `Weak` parent <> child relationships — during recursive property computation
+[ ] Fully split properties-compute from render passes.
+Probably start rendering from root of expanded tree.
+    [ ] Refactor / separate `rtc` as relevant for this too, to help clarify the distinction between `properties compute` vs `rendering` lifecycle methods & relevant data
+[ ] Refactor Repeat & Conditional properties computation
+    [ ] Remove ComponentInstance from Repeat
+    [ ] Instead, manage RuntimePropertiesStackFrame manually, as well as recursing into `compute_properties` [ ] Recurse similarly within Conditional?
+    [ ] Refactor each of `Repeat`, `Slot`, and `Conditional` to be stateless (so that stateful expansions with ExpandedNodes actually work)
+        [ ] Figure out in particular how to store:
+            [ ] Repeat's cache (+ source expression?)
+            [ ] Slot's `cached_computed_children` (+ index expression?)
+            [ ] Conditional's computed state (+ conditional expression?)
+        [ ] As part of the above, decide whether to refactor Conditional/Repeat/Slot's "special" PropertyInstances into PropertiesCoproduct variants.
+Major deciding factor should be whether we need `dyn InstanceNode`-level access to prototypical properties (suggesting refactor) vs. encapsulating management of prototypical properties => ExpandedNodes so that it's an implementation detail of the respective node.
+Given that we need to
+            "accordion" the properties of any node, including control-flow nodes, and that those expanded properties must sit on ExpandedNodes as PropertiesCoproduct, we either need to refactor control-flow properties to fit into PropertiesCoproduct (cleaner), or special-case control flow properties as Optional fields on ExpandedNodes (similar in shape to InstantiationArgs)
+[ ] Refactor "component template frame" computation order; support recursing mid-frame
+    [ ] Handle slot children: compute properties first, before recursing into next component template subtree [ ] Make sure z-indexing is hooked back up correctly (incremented on pre-order)